Heverton-Souza/ROS2-Install-Script/README.md

     The **Dockerfiles** contain instructions to:

-        - Download a base Ubuntu 22.04 image.
+        - Download a base Ubuntu image according to the ROS version requirements.
         - Install the necessary dependencies for ROS 2.
         - Copy the installation script into the container.
         - Make the script executable.